NeXTLinux/nextlinux-engine/docs/content/docs/usage/cli_usage/images/viewing_security_vulnerabilities.md

 To generate a report of language package (NPM/GEM/Java/Python/NuGet) vulnerabilities, the system draws vulnerability data from the NVD data feed, and vulnerability reports can be viewed using the 'non-os' vulnerability type:

-`anchore-cli image vuln node:latest non-os`
+`nextlinux-cli image vuln node:latest non-os`

 To generate a list of all vulnerabilities that can be found, regardless of whether they are against an OS or non-OS package type, the 'all' vulnerability type can be used:

-`anchore-cli image vuln node:latest all`
+`nextlinux-cli image vuln node:latest all`

-Finally, for any of the above queries, these commands (and other anchore-cli commands) can be passed the `--json` flag to output the data in JSON format:
+Finally, for any of the above queries, these commands (and other nextlinux-cli commands) can be passed the `--json` flag to output the data in JSON format:

-`anchore-cli --json image vuln node:latest all`
+`nextlinux-cli --json image vuln node:latest all`

 ### Next Steps